-- Fort Ritchie in Maryland
+Fort Ritchie in Maryland

-Camp David and the Pentagon appear the first and most apparent nuclear target zones.
-In particular, these locations are highly targeted because they house numerous government equipment and information that the U.S. can rely on in a global war.
+Camp David and the Pentagon are the first and most apparent nuclear target zones.
+In particular, these locations are highly targeted because they house numerous pieces of government equipment and information that the U.S. can rely on in a global war.

 The Naval Radio station houses a low-frequency radio transmitter that the United States Navy depends on to transmit communication orders to the submarines of the U.S. that operate in the Pacific.

 These states are not only the largest and densest cities in the United States, but they also have critical infrastructures such as major financial hubs, energy plants, wireless transmission systems, and government facilities that are essential to the country's security.

 Other major potential nuclear target areas include states with military, naval, and air force bases such as:

 Although the base was established more than 100 years ago, it currently houses more than 150 000 personnel, including the Department of Defense soldiers, reservists, family members, and dependents.

-Arguably, the Naval Station in Bremerton and the Naval submarine base in Bangor merged to form the third-largest navy base in the United States known as Naval base Kitsap.
+Arguably, the Naval Station in Bremerton and the Naval submarine base in Bangor merged to form the third-largest navy base in the United States known as Naval Base Kitsap.

 The naval base supports fleet ballistic missiles, surface ships, and other nuclear weapons.

 Although there are other labs, Los Alamos is the target because if the pillar of bomb design and hosts the world's most famous scientists.

 Joint Base San Antonio- It is a military located in Texas and is under the Air Force base wing jurisdiction.
-It is also a joint base for Martindale Army airfield, Lackland Air Force, and U.S. Army Fort Sam Houston.
+It is also a joint base for Martindale Army Airfield, Lackland Air Force, and U.S. Army Fort Sam Houston.